wp-plugins/cointent/readme.txt

 == Installation ==
+Checkout full documentation at : https://cointent.com/docs/wordpress

 1. Signup at https://cointent.com/p/signup
 1. Install the plugin to the wp-content/plugins folder
 1. Add your publisher ID to the admin panel
 1. Wrap content that you want or pick a category to gate
 	* For the shortcode
 	A Wordpress shortcode should be used to wrap text you want gated for pay The format for this shortcode is:

 	[cointent_lockedcontent] CONTENT HERE [/cointent_lockedcontent]

 	Optional Arguments:
 		title
 		:	 Header on the widget before the user buys your article subtitle
 		:	A message you would like to display to the user post_purchase_title
 		:	Header on the widget after the user buys your article post_purchase_subtitle
 		:	A message you would like to display to the user after they have purchased article_title
 		:	Title used for emails to the user, and for reference in CoinTent's system image_url
 		:	Image to be displayed on the widget
 		* To pick a category, choose to include the category from the CoinTent admin

 == Screenshots ==